ndriqimlahu/world-travel/README.md

 ### Prerequisites

-In order to open this website is required to have an Browser (Google Chrome).
+In order to open this website is required to have an IDE or Code Editor (Visual Studio Code) and an Browser (Google Chrome).

 ### Installation